 Saint Charles Garnier Today

 Saint Charles Garnier was canonized in 1930, along with seven other Jesuits who were martyred in New France.
-They are known as the Canadian Martyrs.
+They are known as the Canadian Martyrs or North American Martyrs.
 Their feast day is celebrated in Canada on September 26 and in the rest of the world on October 19.

 St. Charles Garnier, pray that I may desire daily quiet time in prayer and Scripture reading as earnestly as you did.
 Help me to make my spiritual quiet times a priority in my busy life and to honour my parents as you did.
 Amen.